Vervain: benefits, dosage, contraindications

 Plantes ou autres actifs

-Verbena should be avoided in cases of anemia as verbena infusion can reduce iron absorption.
+Verbena should be avoided in cases of anemia because verbena infusion may reduce iron absorption.

 Contraindications